 To earn an information technology degree, the student will have several options to choose from.
 Computer science degree types include traditional, hybrid, and online.
 Traditional degree tracks require that students attend courses exclusively on campus.
 A hybrid IT degree program will include both online classes and in-person lectures.
 Online computer science degrees are 100 percent online.
 In some cases, the student may only have a weekend campus visit requirement once or twice a year.
 Online colleges offer many of the same services as traditional colleges—not limited to career counseling and networking opportunities.
 Online classes have flexible times but still, have strict deadlines.

 Online vs. Residential Programs

-Computer science is an interesting discipline in the sciences, considering that, though it is very hands-on, the hands-on aspect doesn’t necessarily require being in a laboratory or controlled environment like engineering, biology, or chemistry.
-Most aspects of computer science can be learned anywhere, which means that there’s nothing inherently better about a traditional residential program over an online program.
+Computer science is an interesting discipline in the sciences, considering that, though it is very hands-on, the hands-on aspect doesn’t necessarily require being in a laboratory or controlled environments like engineering, biology, or chemistry.
+Most aspects of computer science can be learned anywhere, which means that there’s nothing inherently better about a traditional residential program than an online program.

 (check out: Are Online Degrees a Good Investment?)